mikeymischief/mikeymischief.github.io/_posts/2021-03-27-spring-cube-draft.md

 [![Wildfire Control](/images/decks/210327_Mikey_Wildfire.jpg "Wildfire Control")]

 One of, if not, my favorite deck archetypes that I have drafted in the cube.
 I love drafting synergistic archetypes and Wildfire sure is one of the classic decks in MTG history and in cube.
-This deck has been in the cube for a long time and has survived the max-power iteration of the cube and put into this synergy version.
+This deck has been in the cube since the beginning (2008!) and has survived the change from the max-power iteration of the cube to today's high-synergy, highly interactive version.

+> "Limited gameplay, contstructed power"

-My draft started with a P1P1 Wrath of God and I was fully planning on going into any of the white control strategies (especially since I passed a bunch of RG cards to Brian).
-When I got a P1P2 Primeval Titan, I then decided I may go into the WG _Landfall_ since that was the newest archetype in the cube and it's really fun (see my practice draft [here](https://www.cubecobra.com/cube/deck/60593a0b099bcd10492e3c3e)).
-Then I saw a Burning of Xinye for pack 3 and decided to go for it.
+My draft started with a P1P1 Wrath of God; a beautiful way to start.
+I was fully planning on going into any of the white control strategies (especially since I passed a bunch of RG cards to Brian), but I was determined to build W/U Control.
+When I got a P1P2 Primeval Titan, I then decided to pivot and opened myself to go into the WG _Landfall_ deck, since that was the newest archetype introduced in the cube and it's really fun (see my practice draft [here](https://www.cubecobra.com/cube/deck/60593a0b099bcd10492e3c3e)).
+Then I saw a Burning of Xinye in pack 3 and decided to go for it.
 I didn't get the second copy (Wildfire) until near the end of the draft.
-I just drafted all the red control elements, creatures that survive Wildfire (as well as planeswalkers) and as many mana rocks as I could get my hands on (just 2, apparently).
+I just drafted all the red control elements (Anger of the Gods, Radiant Flames, Fiery Confluence), creatures that survive Wildfire (Pheonix of Ash, Epochrasite), planeswalkers (Chandra, Acolyte of Flame, Chandra, Torch of Defiance, Garruk Wildspeaker), and as many mana rocks as I could get my hands on (just 2, apparently).

+This was a really fun draft and my deck was well positioned for the other decks in the pod.

+Game 1 against Jeddy's Orzhov Aggro deck, he managed to survive a Wrath of God, and both Wildfire and Burning of Xinye.
+Depite the loss, his deck was very resilient to any of the sweepers.
+Lingering Souls was key to keeping the pressure on and not activating _flashback_ until my first sweeper.

-This was a really fun draft and well positioned for the other decks in the pod.
-Game 3 against Jeddy's Orzhov Aggro deck was especially excruciating, since his discard picked all the sweepers from my hand.
-With 2 turns left, I needed to top deck a sweeper of some sort and my white splash for a single Wrath of God saved me (and for the 3rd point of damage for a Radiant Flames).
+Game 3 against Jeddy was especially excruciating, since his discard picked the crucial the sweeper from my hand; Wildfire.
+With 2 turns left and the cube championship on the line, I needed to top deck a sweeper of some sort.
+My white splash for a single Wrath of God saved me!
 The decision for Jeddy to go for it or hold resources is a tough decision, but with 6 sweepers in my deck, all my draws were live.
+The clean up afterwards was pretty typical of a control deck.

 ----

 ## Jeddy's Deck - [Orzhov Aggro](https://www.cubecobra.com/cube/deck/60602509a0f0791063d31bea)